bitstarr/slide-roll/readme.md

 The slideshow will pause if the user hovers (mouseover) or touches the element.
 You can set the attribute `nonstop` to the slide-roll, to prevent pausing.

-The indicator is optional.
-Simply remove the div from the example.
+The indicator is optional as well as the controls.
+Simply remove the `div`s from the example.
 You can customize the design of the indication display (look at the demo) since the default styling has a very low specificy.